vipx1/pin-monitor/README.md

 pin-monitor
 ===========

-Monitor GPIO on Rasberry Pi and send an email when GPIO goes low.
+Monitor GPIO on Raspberry Pi and send an email when GPIO goes low.

 I wrote this to because:
  1. I wanted to try writing something in Python